-ANSWER: You have asked a good question about the supposed battle between Jacob and an 'angel,' one to which not too many people know the answer.
-The answer is quite clear in the Bible but since too many Christians ignore the Old Testament other than for a few favorite 'tales' – David vs. Goliath, Adam and Eve, Cain and Abel, etc., not too many people have taken the time to understand the real truth contained in God's word.
+ANSWER: You have asked a good question regarding whether it was an angel or some other being who took the time to wrestle Jacob all night long.
+Although not many Christians know the answer to this question, the Bible is quite clear regarding the identity of the individual.
+Unfortunately, too many believers ignore the Old Testament other than for a few favorite 'tales' – David versus Goliath, Adam and Eve, Cain and Abel, and so on, not too many people have taken the time to understand the real truth contained in God's word.

-Jacob, completely by himself, wrestled with someone who he initially thought was just another man.
-When his opponent saw that he would not win, he touched Jacob's hip so that it wrenched it out of place.
-To this day the Israelites do not eat the tendon attached to the socket of the hip because of what happened.
+The man who would be renamed Israel, by himself, wrestled with someone who he initially thought was just another man.
+When his opponent saw that he would not win, he touched his hip so that it wrenched it out of place.
+To this day, the Israelites do not eat the tendon attached to the socket of the hip because of what happened.
 Although the man pleaded to be let go, he was not until he gave a blessing.

-As we read, the scripture does not say that this wrestling match was with an 'angel' but with a 'man.'
-Although the man does not give his name, Jacob understood that he had struggled with God and that he "saw God face to face" (Genesis 32:30).
-Because of this, many believe the person who fought him was actually God the Son - the same One who had appeared to both Abraham (Genesis 12:7; 17:1; 18:1) and Isaac (Genesis 26:1, 24) in the form of a 'man.'
+As we read, the scripture does not say that the being who wanted to wrestle was an 'angel' but a 'man.'
+Although the man does not give his name, Jacob understood that he had struggled with God, for he is quoted as stating "For I have seen God face to face, and my life is preserved" (Genesis 32:30).
+Because of this, many believe the person who fought him was the member of the Godhead who became the Son - Jesus Christ - the same One who had appeared to both Abraham (Genesis 12:7; 17:1; 18:1) and Isaac (Genesis 26:1, 24) in the form of a 'man.'